Goubt/oopCA22/README.md

 ## Yaris

 ## Finn
+For my visualiser I wanted to try and utilise some kind of fractals.
+I decided to use tree fractals generated circularly around a point which would alter themselves in amplitude and rotation depending on the sound levels from the audio.
+I included some forms of interactivity with the visualiser which allows the user to change the amount of branches and a modifier for the trees amplitude which allows for some interesting and psychedelic patterns.
+The visual also provides function to manually rotate following the users mouse instead of its preset rotation.
+Some other features include some display options and switching rotation directions.

 # Instructions
 Each menu option has its own controls that can manipulate features in each visualations.